Find Out How To Cope With Hypertension And Overcome It

 Such things as genetics, a family history of hypertension, adrenal or thyroid disorders as well as chronic kidney disease also play a part.

-The vast majority of people with hypertension are known as being “salt sensitive”.
+Some people with hypertension are known as being “salt sensitive”.
 This means that if they take anything more than the minimum amount of salt their body needs it will be too much for them and will increase their blood pressure.

 To reinforce this ‘salt’ link one needs to look at the people living on the northern islands of Japan.
 They eat more salt per head than anyone else in the world and have the highest incidence of hypertension.
 You can contrast this with people who do not add salt to their food and they will show virtually no signs of hypertension.